-The Black Moor goldfish, also known as the Broadtail Moor Goldfish, is a telescope-eyed variety of goldfish that, like most other fancy goldfish, is the result of generations upon generations of selective breeding.
+The Black Moor goldfish, also known as the Broadtail Moor Goldfish, is a telescope-eyed variety of goldfish that, like most other fancy goldfish types, is the result of generations upon generations of selective breeding.

 The telescope eyes of the Black Moor protrude sideways as opposed to the upward protruding eyes of the celestial-eyed goldfish.
 The eye is on the extreme tip of the telescope part of the eye and due to this, it causes them to have poor eyesight.
 The Black Moor’s distinctive coloring and protruding eyes do not appear until the fish reaches maturity.
 Juveniles are often dark bronze in color and have normal looking eyes.
 As Black Moors grow older they tend to lose their pitch black coloring and start displaying a dark, metallic-bronze coloring on the scales around their belly.

 Black Moor temperament and care